erinnnelson/sei-p3/README.md

 **MVP**
 * Users can browse questions by topic
 * Users can register an account and log in
-* Registered users can post questions
+* Registered users can post/delete/edit questions
-* Registered users can post responses to questions
+* Registered users can post/delete/edit responses to questions

 **PostMVP**
 * Users may mark questions they have posted as 'solved'
 * Users may search for questions using title or body keywords
+* User can visit a profile page that displays their activity on the site

+## App Features
+* Users can register an account on the site
+* Users and topics are stored on a backend server/database

 ## React Component Hierarchy